 There are a lot of raw feeders who say “Fruits for dogs?
 Carnivores don’t need them!”

-But it doesn’t matter if you feed raw, kibble or otherwise … fruits have the ability to change your dog’s life … in a very good way.
+But it doesn’t matter if you feed raw, kibble or otherwise.
+Fruits have the ability to change your dog’s life … in a very good way.

-1. Fruits Contain Polyphenols
+1. Fruit Contains Polyphenols

-2. Fruits Kill Cancer Cells
+2. Fruit Can Kill Cancer Cells In Dogs

-3. Polyphenols Reduce Chronic Inflammation
+3. Fruits Reduce Chronic Inflammation

 4. Polyphenols Fight Oxidative Stress

 Antioxidants fight free radicals.
-They work together to donate an electron to the free radical without becoming free radicals themselves.
+They work together to donate an electron to the free radical … without becoming free radicals themselves.

-5. Polyphenols Balance The Gut
+5. Polyphenols In Fruit Balance Your Dog’s Gut

 6. Polyphenols Help Detoxify The Liver

-But these molecules can still be harmful to the body … so phase 2 enzymes take those byproducts and make them water soluble so they can easily exit the body.
+But these molecules can still be harmful to the body.
+So phase 2 enzymes take those byproducts and make them water-soluble so they can easily exit the body.

-Why Fruits For Dogs?
+What Are The Best Fruits For Dogs?

 Fruits, veggies, seeds and herbs can, and should, be an important part of your dog’s diet.
 Even wolves scour their environment for fruits and veggies.
 In the summer months, up to 25% of their stomach contents is fruit and other plant matter.

-- Phenolic Acids
+- Phenolic acids

-Each of these classes has subclasses, the largest of which is flavonoids with over 5,000 different compounds.
+Each of these classes has subclasses.
+The largest of which is flavonoids with over 5,000 different compounds.